 - Age or liver spots: Despite their name, these typically harmless brown spots that appear on people's hands, feet, face, and back as they age are usually caused by exposure to the sun, not by liver problems.
 Creams advertised on television and in magazines will do nothing to "fade" liver spots, but prescription medicines and skin resurfacing treatments may help reduce or remove their appearance.

 Any suspicious looking spots need to be checked out by a health care professional to make sure they are not cancerous.

 The spots you refer to could be the result of bruising or bleeding under the skin.
 Bruising easily or for no apparent reason (without any type of injury) may be a sign of a coagulation (clotting) disorder.
 This condition may be inherited or caused by certain types of medications or other illnesses.
 Signs of coagulation disorders include:

 - Excessive bruising or bleeding from relatively small injuries or medical procedures

 - Blood in the urine or stool

 Clotting disorders, once identified, may be treated through the use of medications to increase the blood's ability to clot and, when possible, addressing and treating any underlying causes of the problem.
 Because skin problems have a number of causes and possible treatments, people that choose to continue the quest to become spotless will do so by seeking the advice of a health care provider.
-After s/he has a chance to examine your spots and the surrounding skin, s/he'll be able to rule out some of the possibilities mentioned here, and offer advice on treatment and prevention.
+After they have a chance to examine your spots and the surrounding skin, they'll be able to rule out some of the possibilities mentioned here, and offer advice on treatment and prevention.